captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 Amanda says,
 ---
-"Today I am eating a sandwich."
+“Today I am eating a sandwich.”
 ---
-"I am grocery shopping."
+“I am grocery shopping.”
 ---
 She says,
 ---
-"We are avoiding conflict:'
+“We are avoiding conflict:’
 ---
-I don't think conflict is a bad thing.
+I don’t think conflict is a bad thing.
 ---
 ## SHARON:
 You know my son does that too
 ---
 the present-tense thing
 ---
-I don't know if anybody told him to do it
+I don’t know if anybody told him to do it
 ---
-But I'll be like,
+But I’ll be like,
 ---
-"Remember when I visited you and we had fun?"
+“Remember when I visited you and we had fun?”
 ---
-And he'll be like,
+And he’ll be like,
 ---
-"It's sunny today.
-It's cloudy today."
+“It’s sunny today.
+It’s cloudy today.”
 ---
 What else did you do?
 ---